Undergraduate Student Organization Policies & Procedures

 Mailing lists are a free service provided to the JHU community by Hopkins IT Services and the Enterprise Messaging team.
 They provide an easy electronic means for groups to communicate amongst themselves.
 Detailed information may be found on the IT Services web page.

-The University accepts no liability for web content on its server, however, concerns raised by community members over information on a student group website that violate the student code of conduct and/or state, local, or federal laws, may be reviewed by the University and removed pending investigation.
+The University accepts no liability for web content on its server.
+However, concerns raised by community members over information on a student group website that violate the student code of conduct and/or state, local, or federal laws may be reviewed by the University and removed pending investigation.
 For more information, visit the Information Technology Web Services and Hosting page.

 Actions of recognized student organizations are subject to review.
 Student groups are held to the same standard of conduct as individual students.
 The Student Conduct Code outlines basic expectations for the behavior of Johns Hopkins students.
 The fundamental purpose of the University’s regulation of student conduct is to promote and to protect the health, safety, welfare, property, and rights of all members of the University community as well as to promote the orderly operation of the University and to safeguard its property and facilities.
 Failure to abide by University policies may result in organizational disciplinary action.
-Disciplinary action(s) may range from a documented reprimand through and including revocation of privileges and/or recognition.
+Disciplinary action(s) may range from a documented reprimand to revocation of privileges and/or recognition.

 Actions of individuals of an organization may be referred to the Office of the Dean of Student Life for further action as described in the University Conduct Code.
 For clarification of Conduct Code policies, contact the Office of the Dean of Student Life, Mattin Center 210 or call 410-516-8208.